airbytehq/airbyte/resources/examples/airflow/README.md

 ```

 ## Cleaning Up
 Run `down.sh` to clean up the containers.
-Or run `docker-compose down -v` here and in the root directory, your call.
+Or run `docker compose down -v` here and in the root directory, your call.